fullsalvo/wzb-utils/README.md

 ## Reload-desktop

 A script to reload program/wm configurations in place.
 Currently only used via calls in the other two scripts.

-### Set the programs that reload

-There is an array `programs` in the script, intended to declare the programs that need to be killed and reopened.
-Other configs are loaded if the appropriate files are detected.

 ## TODO